 We have a duty to publish the results of any of our investigations; these are available to download from our Flood Document Library.

 - Establish and maintain a register of assets and features that have a significant effect in the opinion of the LLFA on flood risk.
 We have collected and collated information from our partners about the location of features and assets that may affect flood risk within the City Council area.
-The latest version of the asset register can be viewed at our main office at Loxley House on Station Street by prior appointment (external site/interactive version available soon)
+The latest version of the asset register can be viewed at our main office at Loxley House on Station Street by prior appointment or our interactive version

 If you wish to contact the Traffic and Flood Risk Management Team please contact: